High raw material prices having a "big" impact, Panasonic CEO says - NewsBreak

 High raw material prices having a "big" impact, Panasonic CEO says

-TOKYO, April 14 (Reuters) - Rising prices for raw materials, including nickel and copper, accelerated by Russia’s invasion of Ukraine were having a “big” impact on Panasonic Corp, with the Japanese industrial giant only able to pass on some of those increases to its customers, the CEO said.
+TOKYO, April 14 (Reuters) - Rising prices for raw materials, including nickel and copper, accelerated by Russia's invasion of Ukraine were having a "big" impact on Panasonic Corp (6752.T), with the Japanese industrial giant only able to pass on some of those increases to its customers, the CEO said.

 Panasonic, Kusumi said at a roundtable briefing, was responding by improving manufacturing machinery to help absorb the extra expense, but those measures were not enough cover big price increases.